Digswell Viaduct: 1851–present: Operation and refurbishment

 The viaduct in 2009, showing a closer view of the added electrification gantries.

 In 1858, the tie rods were strengthened to further support the viaduct.
 In response to signs of deterioration appearing by the 1930s, an extra layer of 9.1 in blue facing bricks were also added to the viaduct in a project that was completed in 1935.
 Tie bars were then added to reinforce both layers of bricks in 1965.
-As part of the electrification of the Great Northern route by British Rail in the 1970s, overhead lines were added to the viaduct with metal gantries suspended on both sides.
+As part of the electrification of the Great Northern route by British Rail in the 1970s, overhead lines were added to the viaduct with metal gantries suspended on both sides in Autumn 1974.
 Extra drainage and waterproofing work was completed on the viaduct in 1986.

 In his 1889 book The Railways of England, William Mitchell Acworth reports that the Great Northern Railway traditionally considered the viaduct to be more important than the roof of Kings Cross, and yet somehow "not perfectly safe".
 According to Acworth, the company's engineers used to get regular letters and telegrams from worried passengers about its safety; however, engineers never found any issues with the structure.